Absences and Tardies

 Throwing snowballs, sliding on ice, or climbing on snow or ice mounds (Bunker’s Hill, etc.) are not allowed.

-Games are played according to rules of good sportsmanship (e.g., games cannot be locked).
+Games are played according to rules of good sportsmanship (e.g., games cannot be exclusive).

 - There should be no climbing on playground structures where it is not designated to do so.
 Students should never stand atop of any structure or jump from the structures.